Thomas Leuthard

 Thomas Leuthard (born 5 October 1971) is a Swiss photographer who specializes in street photography.

-Personal life
+Career

-Thomas Leuthard started photography in early 2008, and in May 2009 he decided to shoot street photography only.
-He travels to the big cities to witness and document life on the street.
+Leuthard started photography in early 2008, and in May 2009 he decided to shoot street photography only.
+He would travel to the big cities to witness and document life on the street.

 In June 2017, he decided to quit photography due to motivational reasons.